traefik/traefik/docs/content/getting-started/faq.md

 While Traefik is serving the best matching TLS certificate for each incoming connection, the selection process cost for each incoming connection is avoided thanks to a cache mechanism.

-Once a TLS certificate has been selected as the "best" TLS certificate for a servername, it is cached for an hour, avoiding then the selection process for further connections.
+Once a TLS certificate has been selected as the "best" TLS certificate for a server name, it is cached for an hour, avoiding the selection process for further connections.

 Nonetheless, if a new configuration is applied, the cache is reset.